-Every full-time unit member teaching 30 LHE to 36 LHE is required to spend an average of six (6) service hours weekly for teaching faculty, four (4) service hours weekly for noncredit teaching faculty, eight (8) service hours weekly for counselors, and five (5) service hours weekly for librarians.
+Every full-time unit member teaching 30 LHE or 36 LHE is required to spend an average of six (6) service hours weekly (for teaching faculty), eight (8) service hours weekly for counselors, and five (5) service hours weekly for librarians.
 Faculty with reassigned time or partial teaching assignments shall adjust the hours proportionate to their classroom teaching load.
-Submit service to the college by calendar year, not academic year.